P1sec/gea-implementation/README.md

 GEA2 test vector 2: OK
 ```

-Warning: this Python implementation is slow as hell !
+Warning: this Python implementation is slow as hell!
 For any serious work, please
-use the rust or C ones.
+use the Rust or C ones.

 ### C